rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/blender_tour/blender_basics.md

 You could also make curved surfaces using `subdivision surface modifier`, curves & array modifiers, booleans or even like metaballs or something.
 Just make sure the triangle density stays reasonable
 Duplicate the mesh and move it into separate layers with `Ctrl + M` before committing something big or save into multiple files often.
-Before exporting, apply the location, rotation and scale with `Ctrl + A` `UV Unwrap` the mesh before importing it into UDK.
+Before exporting, apply the location, rotation and scale with `Ctrl + A`.

+`UV Unwrap` the mesh before importing it into UDK.
 If you’re lazy, just select all in edit mode, press `U` and `Auto UV Unwrap`.
 You can tile a repeating texture by scaling the UVs in UV/Image editor, only do this if your mesh will have a tiling material

 {% include image.html filename="blender_basics_3.gif" alt_text="CHANGE_THIS" %}